MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Security baseline

 In some cases, you may want to place some stronger restrictions on your devices.
-Whatever your need for security, we've written out two security baselines that you can use to add an extra layer of security to your device fleet.
+Whatever your need for security, you can choose one of two security baselines to add an extra layer of security to your device fleet.

 Select this link to read the [security baselines](security-baseline.md).

 ### Configure NTP client for W32 Time service

 You may want to configure a different time server for your device fleet.
 With this update, IT admins can now configure certain aspects of NTP client with following policies.
-In the Settings app, the Time/Language page shows the time server after a time sync has occurred, for example, `time.windows.com` or another if another value is configured via MDM policy.
+In the Settings app, the Time/Language page shows the time server after a time sync, for example, `time.windows.com` or another if another value is configured via MDM policy.

 > [!NOTE]
 > Reboot is required for these policies to take effect.